pillforge/documentation/source/index.rst

 lightweight wireless system of sensors and actuators.

-Connectivity between the sensor and actuator modules is achieved with a :ref:`Flexible Circuit <Debugger Guide>` on which the modules are mounted before being folded to form the body of the MCR.
+Connectivity between the sensor and actuator modules is achieved with a :ref:`Flexible Circuit <Module Ref>` on which the modules are mounted before being folded to form the body of the MCR.

 The backbone can host up to five different modules using 30-pin miniature connectors.
-The developer must keep in mind that the center slot is reserved for the :ref:`MCU module <Debugger Guide>`, and one slot is reserved for the power management module.
+The developer must keep in mind that the center slot is reserved for the :ref:`MCU module <Module Ref>`, and one slot is reserved for the :ref:`Power Management Module <Module Ref>`.
 This leaves three modules available for sensors and actuators.

 **Step 2:** Choose modules